Tips and tricks for buying a used car at CarMax.

 Do a maintenance service (not at CarMax) right away

 Since CarMax won’t provide you with service records, it’s wise to assume that any of the required services haven’t been done.
 Service schedules vary based on make and model and should be either listed in your owner’s manual (which by the way, CarMax will pay for if one didn’t come with the car), or online.
-The one exception is condition based service, which some cars track on their computers.
+The one exception is condition-based service, which some cars track on their computers.
 If the car you’re buying has such a system, either look in the onboard computer for details or get the indy or dealer to pull service history from the car.
 However, do not completely trust these systems and they can be inaccurate — a thorough inspection by a mechanic is still advised.